 (1) Applicability.

 (a) Releases.
 This section applies only to underground storage tank (UST) systems regulated under chapter 173-360A WAC from which there has been a confirmed release of a regulated substance that may pose a threat to human health or the environment.
-Under chapter 173-360A WAC, UST system owners and operators and regulated service providers must report such a release to Ecology within twenty-four hours.
+Under chapter 173-360A WAC, UST system owners and operators and regulated service providers must report such a release to ecology within 24 hours.

 (b) Persons.
 This section applies only to UST system owners and operators.
 UST system owners and operators must comply with the requirements in this section in addition to the other requirements in this chapter.